 Language reference

 Full specification of the syntax and semantics of the Capa language.
-For a guided introduction, see the language tour.
+For a guided introduction, see the Learn track.
 For the built-in APIs, see the standard library page.

 1. Lexical structure